vegito2002/padding-oracle-attack-demo/README.md

 ```
 This program is compiled into a binary for ease of interaction.

-The attacker itself is the program `decrypt-attack` which:
+The attacker itself is the program `decrypt-attack` which also takes only one argument of the `<ciphertext file>`:
 ```
 $ go run decrypt-attack.go -i ciphertext.txt
 ```